idaholab/moose/framework/doc/content/source/postprocessors/Residual.md

 !syntax description /Postprocessors/Residual

-The non linear residual may be queried before a non-linear iteration or after.
+The nonlinear residual may be queried before a nonlinear iteration or after.
 More information about residuals may be found [here](resres).

 The residual may be split by variables using the [VariableResidual.md] postprocessor.